Michael Harris II Preview, Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have a 4.02 team ERA that ranks 11th across all MLB pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.04).

-- Phillies pitchers combine to surrender 160 home runs (1.1 per game), the 10th-fewest in baseball.
+- Phillies pitchers combine to rank 11th in baseball in home runs given up (162 total, 1.1 per game).

-- His last time out was on Monday against the San Diego Padres, when the right-hander tossed five innings, surrendering four earned runs while giving up five hits.
+- In his most recent time out on Wednesday, the righty threw six innings against the San Diego Padres, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.